Urinary incontinence is the unintentional passing of urine (peeing). It's a common problem that affects millions of people.

 Treating urinary incontinence

-Your GP may suggest some simple measures to see if they help improve your symptoms.
+Your GP may suggest some simple measures to improve your symptoms.
 They may also refer you to an advisor on urine incontinence or a hospital specialist.

-- lifestyle changes like losing weight or cutting down on caffeine and alcohol
+- lifestyle changes such as losing weight or cutting down on caffeine and alcohol

 - pelvic floor exercises – taught by a specialist, this involves squeezing your pelvic floor muscles to exercise them